Christos-Paraskeva/card_game/README.md

 - ### Implementing the shuffling:

-Spent some time thinking about how to implement the shuffling.
-Implemented an algorithm based on the Fisher–Yates Shuffle, which, starting from the back, goes through each index and swaps it with a random number from a pool that gets smaller on the subsequent loops.
+I implemented the shuffling function based on the Fisher–Yates Shuffle technique, which, starting from the back, goes through each index and swaps it with a random number from a pool that gets smaller on the subsequent loops.
 Making sure no two cards were still in sequence was where I spent some time trying a couple of different solutions.

 - Creating a new array to deal with order